andreamarconiunimi/AMD-20-21/README.md

 I also implemented the same algorithm using PySpark and the RDD data structure.
 We can check out the result of the two solutions in terms of time required to output the solution and correctness of the algorithms comparing the results of the two.

 For bigger dataset we can implement the SON algorithm which is a distributed version of the implemented solutions.
-It splits the datasets in chunks, process every chunk and union the counts.
+It splits the datasets in chunks, process every chunk and perform the union of items support.